 Celebrity deaths seem to be happening more often than expected, which is a reminder that celebrities can also die at any moment like this week or even today.
 A celebrity dying can be a tough time for a fan, but we need to remember that life goes on.
 There might be many dead celebrities in 2017, so moving on saves pain.

 Instead of searching for the latest Hollywood deaths, check this list of celebrities who recently died in 2017.
 When a notable person dies, the list will be updated to stay current with the celebrities who died this year.
 There are also photos, short bios, and links to obituaries for each recently deceased celeb.
-You can also take a look at 2017 musician deaths and the actors and actresses who died in 2017.
+You can also take a look at 2017 musician deaths and the actors and actresses who died in 2017, or see what celebrities died in 2019.

 On December 30, 2017, activist Erica Garner died at 27 from heart failure.
 Erica rose to fame as an activist after her father, Eric Garner, was notoriously killed by police on tape when an officer used an unauthorized choke hold.
 The incident led to widespread outrage and protest, prompting Erica to get involved politically.
 Shortly before her death, she appeared on a popular political YouTube channel and mentioned the stress of activism was having a toll on her physical health.
 In the wake of Erica's untimely death, many civil rights activists and politicians expressed heartfelt condolences online.